Who doesn’t want to get more done in a day, particularly CEOs?

 I see this a lot working with top leaders.
 Here are a few suggestions I offer them.

-- Do it, delegate it, or delete it: This is one of my favorite mantras.
-First – Do it!
+This is one of my favorite mantras.
+First—do it!
 Any task taking less than 5 minutes, get it done when it comes up.
-Leaving it in the email inbox or adding it to the ‘To Do’ list, increases the amount of time required to accomplish the task.
+Leaving it in the email inbox or adding it to the ‘To Do” list, increases the amount of time required to accomplish the task.
 Rather than telling someone, you’ll send the contact information, look it up immediately and send it.
 The same concept applies to coordinating schedules.
 Avoid the comment, “I’ll email you to get something on the calendar.”
 Alternatively, delegate or delete any tasks that can be done by someone else (even if it includes a little explanation) or fits into the category of “things that could sit on your ‘To Do’ list for weeks.”

 Using these tips will make a positive impact on your productivity (and maybe sanity!), and will provide more balance in your week.